 3. Remove any CDs or disks, and click OK to restart the computer.
 If you are performing a remote disaster recovery, usually a summary of installed drivers is displayed.
 4. Select Yes, if you want to install additional drivers.
-However, if you are using a USB backup device, you must load drivers for specific USB backup devices.
-For more information about loading drivers, see section "Disaster Recovery Using Locally-attached USB Backup Devices".
 Note: You may have to reboot the system several times, depending on your original hard disk configuration.
 If you have configured the remote File System Device(s) (FSD)/De-Duplication device(s) with security information during backup and are unable to restore them now, you receive the File system devices (FSD)/De-Duplication device(s) failed dialog.
 5. Click Change security to configure these devices, if necessary.
-6. Enter caroot password in the password dialog that appears.
+6. Enter caroot password in the password dialog that opens.